c3ai/pacman/test_files/README.md

 ## Javascript tests
 1. Place files to test inside the js_test directory.
-Make sure the test scripts are in the first level of js_test.
+Make sure they are in the first level of js_test.
 2. Run `npm i` in the js_test directory if this is your first time running the jasmine test.
 3. If you don't have jasmine installed globally, run `npm install -g jasmine` before proceeding.
 4. Run `jasmine spec/PacmanSpec.js ../pacman` from the js_test directory.
-5. Make sure the pacman function is exported: the end of the `pacman.js` file should have `module.exports.pacman = pacman;`.

 ### Understanding the test run (JS)
 The output will return results for 3 tests, including runtimes for each and a total runtime.
 We are looking for a reasonable runtime for JS tests: less than 8 seconds.

 ## Python tests
 1. Place files to test inside the py_test directory.
-Make sure the test scripts are in the first level of js_test.
+Make sure they are in the first level of js_test.
 2. Usage (from the py_test directory):
   `python pacman.ut.py [submission.py]`
 Arguments: